General de Finetti type theorems in noncommutative probability: Boolean Quantum semigroups in analogous to easy quantum groups

-Inspired by the previous work in \cite{Liu}, we will define distributional symmetries for boolean independent random variables via quantum semigroups.
-We briefly recall quantum semigroups' definition here: For any $C^*$-algebras $A$ and $B$, the set of morphisms Mor$(A,B)$ consists of all $C^*$-algebra homomorphisms acting from $A$ to $M(B)$, where $M(B)$ is the multiplier algebra of $B$, such that $\phi(A)B$ is dense in $B$.
+Inspired by the previous work in \cite{Liu}, we will define distributional symmetries for Boolean independent random variables via quantum semigroups.
+For any $C^*$-algebras $A$ and $B$, the set of morphisms Mor$(A,B)$ consists of all $C^*$-algebra homomorphisms acting from $A$ to $M(B)$, where $M(B)$ is the multiplier algebra of $B$, such that $\phi(A)B$ is dense in $B$.
 If $A$ and $B$ are unital $C^*$-algebras, then all unital $C^*$-homomorphisms from $A$ to $B$ are in Mor(A,B).
-In \cite{So},
+In \cite{So}, the morphisms in the category of quantum semigroups are defined as follows.

 \begin{definition}\normalfont By a quantum semigroup we mean a $C^*$-algebra $\A$ endowed with an additional structure described by a morphism $\Delta\in Mor(\A,\A\otimes\A)$ such that